sykesjd/piano-roll/README.md

 This repository stores experiments in creating an in-browser piano roll from a MIDI file.
 It contains the following things of import:

 ## MIDItoJSON.py
-MIDItoJSON uses a modified version of EchoNest Remix's MIDI API to convert a MIDI file into a JSON file readable by the roll pages.
+MIDItoJSON uses a modified version of EchoNest Remix's MIDI API to convert a MIDI file into a JSON file readable by the roll page.
 It is executed by providing the MIDI file as a command line argument like so:

 ```
 python MIDItoJSON.py <name_of_midi_file>